colbyn/colbyn/BLOG.md

 For guys in particular, someone must come forward, channeling the Pachomius in terms of community building, and such a person will go down in history as a great man.
 Perhaps never before in history has there been such a market opportunity to active such greatness—unadulterated by the desires of our time, pure greatness persists through history.

-Such a ‘one’ **must be found**, such a one **must come forward**, and just as in Pachomius’s time, such a one **should not be discouraged by the opinions of old men** who are all too content with their obsolete life.
+Such a ‘one’ **must be found**, such a one **must come forward**, and just as in Pachomius’s time, such a one **should not be discouraged by the opinions of old men** who are all too content with the old ways.

 ## 2025-2-15